guoyingshou/religion-19c-dh/syllabus.md

 religious history in the nineteenth century.
-In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), for which you will **write a review** (5--7 pages) comparing the two books.
+In the first three weeks of the class, you will read Butler, Wacker, and Ballmer's survey history of American religion and a more detailed history of an American religious tradition of your choice (see below), and you will **write a review** (5--7 pages) comparing the two books.
 For each class period in weeks 4 to 14, you will **read primary sources**, which you must be prepared to discuss.

-Because this class is collaborative and self-directed, a lot of the communication between you and your colleagues, and between you and me, will happen on the **course blog**.
+Because this class is collaborative and self-directed, much of the communication between you and your colleagues, and between you and me, will happen on the **course blog**.
 Beginning in week 3, you will write a minimum of one brief blog post per week, describing the work you've done on the digital project.
 (You can write as many posts as you like.)
-Topics can include the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, etc. You will also make at least two comments per week on your colleagues' posts.
+Topics can include the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, and the like.
+You will also make at least two comments per week on your colleagues' posts.

 ## Evaluation